SLiV9/penne/README.md

 ### Reference pointers

-Slices allow you to pass a large value by reference, but they only give immutable access.
+Views allow you to pass a large value by reference, but they only give immutable access.
 For mutable access, a pointer is needed.
 They can be created by taking the address of a value.
 Unlike in most other languages, reference pointers in Penne automatically dereference to their base type, which is any type that isn't a reference pointer.

 ```
 	var x: i32 = 17;